 For example, some written languages are more concise than others.
-Languages such as Japanese, Chinese and Korean, will use one or two characters to convey a piece of information whereas in English you would need a full sentence.
+Languages such as Japanese, Chinese and Korean, will use one or two characters to convey a piece of information where in English you might need a full sentence.

 Other languages, such as German and Hindi, are “wordy” and need more space, taking upwards of 30% more space than English.

-You’ll also need to review images and other graphic elements in regards to regional and cultural sensitivities.
+You’ll also need to review images and other graphic elements in regard to regional and cultural sensitivities.

 9. Manage Users’ Expectations